Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 When finished the console will display the URI for the web app.
 You can use this URI to view the deployed solution in a browser.

 ![screenshot of Relecloud app home page](./assets/Guide/WebAppHomePage.png)

+## Inner loop dev

+TODO - describe connection to Azure resources and provide guidance on the creation of non-prod environments to support individual dev streams

 # Choosing the right services